 Other Blueberry Bush Companions

 Ripe, homegrown blueberries are so sweet it is hard to remember that they only thrive in acidic soil.
-But it’s true that they do best in a soil with a pH of about 4.5.
+But it’s true that they do best in soil with a pH of about 4.5.
 Any blueberry bush companions you decide to plant will also need to thrive in acidic soil too.
 So what to plant with blueberries?

-The best buddy for a blueberry plant is a rhododendron, since these plants also thrive in sunshine and acidic soil.
+The best buddy for a blueberry plant is a rhododendron since these plants also thrive in sunshine and acidic soil.
 Rhodies are generous with their beautiful blossoms, adding ornamental value to your garden.
-The foliage of the rhododendrons offers valuable shade to the sensitive blueberry roots during summer heat.
+The foliage of the rhododendrons offers valuable shade to the sensitive blueberry roots during the summer heat.
 This means that they are great blueberry bush companions.

 Thyme is another herb that works well and looks pretty around blueberry bushes.
-It tolerates moderately acidic soil and offers clusters of small purple flowers in early summer.
+It tolerates moderately acidic soil and offers clusters of small, purple flowers in early summer.